ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 I don't know of any MSVC extension for an 128 bit integer type.
 )

+## Safe Arithmetic Takes More Instructions

+By "safe" I mean guaranteed to have produced the mathematical result, the result we would have gotten with infinite precision, otherwise we are give a false return or similar.
+It is easier to check for unsigned wrap around than signed overflow.
+With signed integers safe addition requires up to three of branches and an extra subtraction.
+With unsigned it is a single add instruction and a read from the status flags registry [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc?t=2910).
+Similar for other operators as well.

 ## The Modulus Operator Behavior Can Be Unexpected For Negative Numbers

 A common way to detect odd numbers is `n % 2 == 1`.